richardcrng/redux-leaves/docs/create/asObject/README.md

+---
+id: object-creators
+title: Object Action Creators
+hide_title: true
+---

 # create.asObject

 Every single leaf on our `actions` object has access to `create.asObject` methods.

-If the leaf was initialised with [plain object](https://lodash.com/docs/4.17.11#isPlainObject) state, then these methods are also accessible directly through the [`create` API](create.md).
+If the leaf was initialised with [plain object](https://lodash.com/docs/4.17.11#isPlainObject) state, then these methods are also accessible directly through the [`create` API](../README.md).

 If the current `leafState` is *not* a plain object, then it is first coerced into a plain object via lodash's [`_.toPlainObject(leafState)`](https://lodash.com/docs/4.17.11#toPlainObject) method, before the state is updated according to the action dispatched.